 How to Celebrate International Ninja Day

-• Spend some time reading or watching documentaries about real-life ninjas and their significant role in Japan’s history.
+• Learn Ninja History: Spend some time reading or watching documentaries about real-life ninjas and their significant role in Japan’s history.
 Documentaries like “Ninja: Shadow Warriors” offer a fascinating look into the lives of these covert agents, exploring their techniques and how they shaped Japan’s military strategy.
 You might also find books like “The Secret Traditions of the Shinobi” insightful for understanding the historical context of ninjas.

-• If you’re feeling inspired, try out some basic martial arts moves at home or visit a local dojo for a class.
+• Practice Stealth and Agility: If you’re feeling inspired, try out some basic martial arts moves at home or visit a local dojo for a class.
 Look for introductory lessons in Ninjutsu or other forms of martial arts like Taijutsu that focus on stealth, evasion, and quick movements.
 You could also follow along with online tutorials to practice punches, kicks, or balance exercises to channel your inner ninja at home.

 Before You Go: